d1str0/dc29-badge/README.md

 ## Connecting from computer

+* *macOS*, you can run `screen /dev/tty.usbmodem123451 9600` which will present a black screen, then press enter.
+* *linux*, you can run `sudo screen /dev/tty.usbmodem123451 9600`.
+NOTE: you may need to find the right TTY device, it may be named something other than usbmodem123451.
-For *macOS*, you can run `screen /dev/tty.usbmodem123451 9600` which will present a black screen, then press enter.
-For *linux*, use the previous command with 'sudo'.
-For *Windows* use your favorite terminal (Putty/Mobaxterm/etc.), new Serial session, COM3 (maybe COM4 etc.) and typically 9600 speed, then you should see a black scrren, press enter.
+* *Windows* use your favorite terminal (Putty/Mobaxterm/etc.), new Serial session, COM3 (maybe COM4 etc.) and typically 9600 speed, then you should see a black screen, press enter.

 ## Simon says